After exploring vintage shops, bookstores, bars & cafés around the world, these are some of the world’s most hipster cities & neighborhoods

 Stockholm Pride – The largest pride event in Scandinavia, Stockholm Pride is a street party for everyone, unlike any other city.
 It’s a chance for the whole population of the capital to come together and remember why we march.
 In many ways, it continues to be a refreshing break from other European gay pride festivals.

 Sweden isn’t known as a budget-friendly country to visit, and so choosing your accommodation wisely could save you a lot of money.
-Especially in Stockholm and Malmö, I’ve found using Booking.com, Agoda.com or Hotels Combined can be really useful for finding great last-minute deals.
+Especially in Stockholm and Malmö, it’s often simplest to book through a major hotel booking engine for the best deals.